dbeatrice353/Vehicle/README.md

 # Vehical
 Autonomous yield-to-pedestrian behavior implemented in an FPGA and retro-fitted to a toy RC car.
+In progress.